State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Evaluations

-As a result of evaluation above, both the proposed extension \Mod{models} for HSMM have higher performance than HSMM, but \Mod{ILP-HSMM} can model the static interval between two states.
-However, it is more important for modeling the general duration and interval using a model \Mod{trained multiple data} which have the same label. \Mod{From the view point of modeling generalization, t}he recognition performance of IS-HSMM has a higher score than other \Mod{models}, especially where the number of sorts of the observation symbols is larger.
+As a result of {the} evaluation {presented} above, both the proposed extension models for HSMM have higher performance than HSMM, but ILP-HSMM can model the static interval between two states.
+However, it is more important for modeling the general duration and interval using a model {with} trained multiple data which have the same label.
+From the {perspective} of modeling generalization, the recognition performance of IS-HSMM has a higher score than other models, especially where the number of sorts of the observation symbols is larger.
 Therefore, we conclude that IS-HSMM has higher performance for modeling the general sequential data, not only for the data which have a static length of interval, but also for data which have various interval lengths.